CodeSigils/parcel-n-boot/README.md

 # A simple parcel and bootstrap 4 setup template

-This is just a playground used mainly for fast Bootstrap 4 UI theme and UI creation with SASS, PostCSS and autoprefixer support.
-PLease note that everything lives in src dir.
+This is just a playground used mainly for tutorials and fast Bootstrap 4 UI theme creation.
+It includes SASS, PostCSS and autoprefixer support.
+It also includes optional jqery and popper.js.
+All css and JS are imported from `src/js/index.js`.

 Start and run with: